Orthogonalized Synthetic Controls: Introduction

-The procedure I propose can be decomposed into three steps.
-In the first step, regularized estimates of all parameters are found by minimizing a penalty function subject to the constraint that the sample moment conditions are close to zero.
-The primary purpose of this penalty function is to make the estimated nuisance parameter converge to a unique element of the identified set.
-We must therefore choose which element of the identified set we would like our estimate to converge to.
-Since this choice affects the asymptotic variance of our subsequent estimate of the parameter of interest, I base the penalty function on an estimate of the asymptotic variance as a function of the nuisance parameter, provided that this asymptotic variance function can be estimated sufficiently accurately.
-In cases where the asymptotic variance cannot be accurately estimated, such as when using time-series or panel data and the degree of temporal dependence is high relative to the number of time periods, I discuss alternative ways of choosing the penalty function in Section \ref{s: Regularized Estimator}.
+Several papers in the literature have provided moment conditions that can point-identify the ATT.
+I use a version of the method that uses linear instrumental variables moment conditions, as in \cite{fry2024} and \cite{SyntheticIV}, as my working example.
+However, the formal results are general enough to cover cases where we would like to conduct inference for a different point-identified low-dimensional vector of average treatment effects and where the nuisance parameter vector includes multiple sets of weights to cover other cases, such as the staggered treatment adoption settings and cases where time periods are also weighted as discussed in section \ref{s: extensions}.
+In the first step of the procedure, regularized estimates of parameters are found by minimizing a penalty function subject to the constraint that the sample moment conditions are close to zero.
+The primary purpose of this penalty function is to make the estimated nuisance parameter converge to a unique element of the identified set, although there are other considerations in choosing the penalty which are discussed in section \ref{s: Regularized Estimator}.
 The second step is to use Neyman orthogonalization to construct a set of moment conditions that are orthogonal with respect to the nuisance parameter.
-This involves introducing a new parameter that is chosen to make the derivative of the moment conditions with respect to the original nuisance parameter equal to zero.
-After the estimated nuisance parameters have been plugged into the orthogonal moment conditions, the third step is to use these moment conditions to re-estimate the parameter of interest.
-In Section \ref{s: Orthogonalization}, I give two suggestions of how this can be done and provide asymptotic normality results for both methods.
+This involves introducing a new parameter to take linear combinations of the moment conditions, which will be approximately orthogonal to the original nuisance parameter.
+After the nuisance parameters are plugged into the orthogonal moment conditions, a method of moments estimator yields asymptotically normal estimates of the ATT or other parameter of interest.